Operation Hush: Strategic developments

 The German occupation of the Belgian coast in 1914 caused the Admiralty swiftly to advocate their removal.
 On 26 October 1914 the First Lord, Winston Churchill wrote to Sir John French, commander of the British Expeditionary Force (BEF) "We must have him off the Belgian coast".
-Churchill offered naval fire support for an army operation and French adopted the idea for the main effort of 1915; the army would advance between Dixmude and the sea while the navy provided bombardments and a surprise landing near Zeebrugge.
-Eventually the plan was cancelled by the British government in favour of the Gallipoli Campaign.
-In early 1916 the idea of a coastal attack was revived and talks began between Sir Douglas Haig the new BEF commander-in-chief, and Rear Admiral Reginald Bacon, commander of the Dover Patrol.
+Churchill offered naval fire support for an army operation and French adopted the idea for the main effort of 1915.
+The army would advance between Dixmude and the sea while the navy provided bombardments and a surprise landing near Zeebrugge.
+The plan was cancelled by the British government in favour of the Gallipoli Campaign.

+In early 1916 the idea of a coastal attack was revived and talks began between Sir Douglas Haig the new BEF commander-in-chief and Rear Admiral Reginald Bacon, commander of the Dover Patrol.
 Haig appointed Lieutenant-General Aylmer Hunter-Weston, who had commanded the 29th Division and then VIII Corps at Gallipoli, to work with Bacon on the plan.
-An offensive from Ypres and the landing operation in support of it, superseded an offensive on the coast.
-Bacon proposed to land 9,000 men from six monitors and 100 trawlers in Ostend harbour, with decoys towards Zeebrugge and Middelkirke as a coastal assault began from Nieuwpoort.
+An offensive from Ypres and the landing operation, superseded an offensive on the coast.
+Bacon proposed to land 9,000 men from six monitors and 100 trawlers in Ostend harbour, with decoys towards Zeebrugge and Middelkirke, as a coastal assault began from Nieuwpoort.
+Hunter-Weston rejected the plan because the front was too narrow.
+Ostend harbour was in range of German heavy guns and the harbour exits were easy to block.
+Bacon began work on a new plan for a landing near Middelkirke, which incorporated Hunter-Weston's recommendations and Haig's desire for tanks to be used in the landings.

-Hunter-Weston rejected the plan because it was an attack on too narrow a front.
-Ostend harbour was in range of German heavy guns and the exits from the harbour were easy to block.
-Bacon began work on a new plan for a beach landing near Middelkirke, which incorporated Hunter-Weston's recommendations and also Haig's desire for tanks to be used in the landings.
-The Battle of the Somme in 1916 forced Haig to postpone an offensive in Flanders until 1917 and the coastal attack depended on retaining the Yser bridgehead, because the river was deep, tidal, and 100–200 yd wide.
+The Battle of the Somme in 1916 forced Haig to postpone an offensive in Flanders until 1917 and the coastal attack depended on retaining the Yser bridgehead, because the river was deep, tidal and 100–200 yd wide.
 Lieutenant-Colonel Norman MacMullen (GSO I) and a small planning group formed in January 1917 at General Headquarters (GHQ), recommended that the operation should not begin until a general advance from Ypres had reached Roulers, which Haig accepted.
-A coastal offensive was to be conducted if one of three conditions were met, that the offensive at Ypres had prompted a collapse in the German defence or if the Germans took troops from the coast to replace losses in a long battle in the Ypres area or if the Allied advance at Ypres had reached Passchendaele ridge and the Fifth Army was advancing on Roulers and Thourout.
+A coastal offensive was to be conducted if one of three conditions were met, that the offensive at Ypres had prompted a collapse in the German defence, if the Germans took troops from the coast to replace losses in a long battle in the Ypres area or if the Allied advance at Ypres had reached Passchendaele ridge and the Fifth Army was advancing on Roulers (now Roeselare) and Thourout (now Torhout).